 Fiona has 30 years’ experience in consumer advocacy, including a number of years on the executive of the Consumers Federation of Australia.
 She first became involved in issues affecting consumers, particularly people on low incomes or in vulnerable circumstances, after volunteering as a financial counsellor at Caxton Legal Centre in Brisbane in 1989.

-Fiona is currently a member of the ACCC’s Consumer Consultative Committee, the Australian Government Financial Literacy Board and is a director of consumer advocacy organisation, Choice.
-She has a B.A., LL.B and M.B.A.
+Fiona is currently a member of ASIC’s Consultative Panel and a director of consumer advocacy group Choice.

 She was a recipient of an Order of Australia in the 2017 Queen’s Birthday honours for significant service to the community through social welfare and financial counselling roles.

 Our executive team, with their wealth of knowledge and experience, complement the Board and guide the QCA teams to deliver work of a high quality.

 Charles has broad experience in policy analysis and economic regulation.
 He commenced his career at the Australian Bureau of Agricultural and Resource Economics, focusing on energy market analysis and assessing the impacts of trade, investment and climate change policies.

 Since 2001, he has worked in the area of energy market regulation in roles at the QCA, Ergon Energy and the Australian Energy Regulator.

 Director of Peer Review